Skip to main content

 European Online Retail Platform

-• Supported ~60% workload growth while maintaining 99.99% uptime.
+• Scaled platform to support ~60% workload growth while maintaining 99.99% uptime.

-Site Reliability Engineer
+Senior Site Reliability Engineer

 Online Auctions & Automotive Platform

-• Supported incident response and post-incident reviews.
+• Established incident response and post-incident review practices to drive continuous reliability improvements.

-Associate Technical Lead – DevOps
+Senior DevOps Engineer / Associate Technical Lead – DevOps

 Foodservice & Supply Chain Technology